Centaur (Dungeons & Dragons): Dungeons & Dragons 3.0 edition (2000–2002) and Dungeons & Dragons 3.5 edition (2003–2007)

 The centaur appeared in the third edition Monster Manual (2000), and the version 3.5 Monster Manual (2003).
 The hueleneaer (desert centaur) appeared in Dungeon #103 (October 2003).
 The centaur appeared as a player character race in Savage Species (2003), the Forgotten Realms book Races of Faerûn (2003), and in Races of the Wild (2005).

 Dungeons & Dragons 4th edition (2008–2014)

 The centaur appeared in the fourth edition Monster Manual 2 (2009).

 Dungeons & Dragons 5th edition (2014–)

 The centaur appears in the fifth edition Monster Manual (2014).

 A playable centaur race was released alongside a playable minotaur for playtesting purposes in an Unearthed Arcana article released in May 2018 on the official Dungeons & Dragons website.
+An updated version of this race was officially released later that year in Guildmasters' Guide to Ravnica, a sourcebook focused on the plane of Ravnica from the universe of Magic: The Gathering, and again in 2020's Mythic Odysseys of Theros, another Magic: The Gathering tie-in supplement.

+The playable centaur race was updated again and featured in Mordenkainen Presents: Monsters of the Multiverse (2022), this time presented from within the worlds of Dungeons & Dragons.

 Environment

 Centaurs are typically found in temperate forests.

 Typical physical characteristics

-A centaur has the upper body of a humanoid, and the lower body of a horse.
+A centaur has the upper body of a humanoid, and the lower body of a horse, leading to them being the heaviest player character race in the 5th edition of the game.
 They are usually unclothed, except for a quiver of arrows and, on rare occasions, light armor.
 Centaur warriors are usually equipped with composite longbows and longswords.